AlexandreStang/2018_convention_web/README.md

 # Wordpress Event Website

-> A Wordpress theme made with PHP designed for an event website.
-The event in question
-> is a convention centered around web design.
+> A custom WordPress theme built with PHP, designed for an event website.
+The event is a convention focused on web design.

 ![Home page](/og-image.png)